NextSDS Logo

 Skin contact

 Remove contaminated clothing.
 Immediately flush skin with large amounts of water for at least 15 minutes, and follow by washing with soap and water if available.
+If redness, swelling, pain and/or blisters occur, transport to the nearest medical facility for additional treatment.

-Symptoms: Redness, swelling, pain and/or blisters occur
+Symptoms: redness, swelling, pain and/or blisters

 Eye contact